-Over 14 months has passed since the government issued its roadmap to reforming the resources and waste sector.
-The first consultations concluded in May 2019 with responses from the government issued in July 2019, whilst the consultation on Biodegradability Standards closed in October.
-A second round of consultations on EPR, DRS, collections consistency and the Plastics Tax are expected in 2020 (and may even have been announced by the time we meet here).
+Over 14 months have passed since the government issued its roadmap to reforming the resources and waste sector.
+The first consultations concluded in May 2019 with responses from the government issued in July 2019, Over 14 months have passed since the government issued its roadmap to reforming the resources and waste sectors.
+The first consultations concluded in May 2019 with responses from the government in July 2019, whilst the consultation on Biodegradability Standards closed in October.
+A second round of consultations on EPR, DRS, collections and the Plastic Tax, is expected in 2020 (and may even have been announced by the time we meet here).

-Over the course of this day together, we will try to understand the certainties and the uncertainties we all face in coming to conclusions on the primary issues regarding waste, packaging, consumer behaviour, bioeconomy and circular economy, issues that will shape investments, employment, technologies and services over the next 15 to 20 years.
+Throughout this day together we try to understand the certainties and the uncertainties we all face in coming to conclusions on these issues regarding waste, packaging, consumer behaviour, bioeconomy and circular economy – issues which will shape investments, employment, technologies and services over the next 15 to 20 years.

-The event is free of charge for public sector representatives and BBIA members.
-For all others the cost will be £65 (inclusive of VAT).
+Public sector bodies and BBIA members will be able to send one representative free of charge.
+For all others, the cost will be £65 (inclusive of VAT).
 Refreshments will be served over the course of the meeting.

-Keynote: Setting the scene – Dominic Hogg, Chairman, Eunomia research and consulting
+Keynote 1: Setting the scene – Dominic Hogg, Chairman, Eunomia research and consulting.

 Keynote: Felix Gummer, Director, Sancroft International

-Keynote: Marking and labelling – clarity for consumers and processors – Jane Bevis, Chair, OPRL
+Keynote: How to get buy-in from consumers – Jane Bevis, Chair, OPRL

-Keynote: Inputs and outputs for food waste recovery – Kathryn Nichols and Judy Proctor, the Environment Agency
+Keynote: Inputs and outputs for biowaste recovery – Kathryn Nichols and Judy Proctor, the Environment Agency